hacpai/show-me-the-code/Python/README.md

 Or you could read the documentation of the bisect module and use that!

 **第 0041 题：**Two words are a “reverse pair” if each is the reverse of the other.
 Write a program that finds all the reverse pairs in the word list.

+**第 0042 题：**Two words “interlock” if taking alternating letters from each forms a new word.
+For example, “shoe” and “cold” interlock to form “schooled.”

+1. Write a program that finds all pairs of words that interlock.
+Hint: don’t enumerate all pairs!
+2. Can you find any words that are three-way interlocked; that is, every third letter forms a word, starting from the first, second or third?